Hyundai Atos: Other names

 The original Atos was sold under the Hyundai brand but rebadged as the Atoz (or "AtoZ") in some markets, including the United Kingdom.
-The Hyundai Santro is a rebadged version of the city car Hyundai Atos sold in some Asian markets.
+The Hyundai Santro is a rebadged version of the city car Hyundai Atos sold in some Asian markets, Primarily South Asia.

 The Kia Visto is a rebadged Hyundai Atos Prime.

 Markets

 India

 Hyundai entered the Indian market in 1997 with the Atos, marketed under the name Santro.
 Hyundai derived the name Santro for the Indian market from Saint-Tropez, a French city famous for fashion, because the company wanted to project it as a ‘fashionable’ car.
 Produced at Hyundai's factory in Chennai, its primary competitor at that time was the popular Maruti Suzuki Zen.
 The distinctive styling of the first generation had mixed reviews, but the car was a success primarily due to its power steering feature and price.

 In the years since, the Indian version has undergone a number of upgrades in styling and technology to respond to consumer preferences.
 In 2003, the first generation (Zip) was replaced with the second generation Atos Prime, marketed in India as the Santro Xing, which enjoyed great sales success.
 The car was also exported from India in large volumes to the Asia and Oceania region.

 In its final few years, Santro had become a popular option as a hatchback taxi, and the car was still selling close to 30,000 units per year when Hyundai made the decision to discontinue production.